instructlab/instructlab/README.md

 Contribute new knowledge or compositional skills to your local [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository.

-Detailed contribution instructions can be found on the [taxonomy GitHub](https://github.com/instruct-lab/taxonomy/blob/main/README.md).
+Detailed contribution instructions can be found in the [taxonomy respoitory](https://github.com/instruct-lab/taxonomy/blob/main/README.md).

 ### 📜 List your new data